Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Grafting cocycles and intersection of holonomy varieties

 (\ref{iOneEndpointOnOneEdge}) is easy to be realized by homotopy combining the edges of the train-track graph ending on the same horizontal edge.
 We show that there is a $\Z$-weighted train track $\Gamma$ which is $\ep$-close to $\hat\LLL_X - \hat\LLL_Y$, satisfying (\ref{iTansversalGraph}).

-Let $\Gamma_X^P$ be a weighted train track graph on $P$ which represents $\hat\LLL_X$.
-Let $\Gamma_Y^P$ be the weighted train-track graph which represents $\hat\LLL_Y$.
-By Theorem \ref{PleatedSurfacesAreClose}, the pleated surface of $\PPP_X$ is $\ep$-close to the plated surface of $\PPP_Y$, because of the quasi-parallelism in Proposition \ref{AlmostParalellLaiminationAndFoliation}.
+Let $\Gamma_X^P$ be a weighted train track graph on $P$ which represents $\hat\LLL_X$a Let $\Gamma_Y^P$ be the weighted train-track graph which represents $\hat\LLL_Y$.
+By Theorem \ref{PleatedSurfacesAreClose}, the pleated surface of $\PPP_X$ is $\ep$-close to the pleated surface of $\PPP_Y$, because of the quasi-parallelism in Proposition \ref{AlmostParalellLaiminationAndFoliation}.
 Let $\ch\Gamma_X^P$ be the subgraph of $|\Gamma_X^P|$ obtained by eliminating the edges of weights less than a sufficiently small $\ep$.
 Similarly, let $\ch\Gamma_Y^P$ be the subgraph of $\Gamma_Y^P$ obtained by eliminating the edges of weight less than $\ep$.

-Then there is a minimal train-track graph $\Gamma^P$ containing both $\ch\Gamma_Y^P$ and $\ch\Gamma_X^P$ and satisfying (\ref{iOneEndpointOnOneEdge}).
-Since the pleated surfaces are sufficiently close, by approximating the weights of $\Gamma_X^P - \Gamma_Y^P$ by integers, we obtain a desired $\Z$-weighted train track graph supported on $\Gamma^P$.
+Then, there is a minimal train-track graph $\Gamma^P$ containing both $\ch\Gamma_Y^P$ and $\ch\Gamma_X^P$ and satisfying (\ref{iOneEndpointOnOneEdge}).
+Since the pleated surfaces are sufficiently close, by approximating the weights of $\Gamma_X^P - \Gamma_Y^P$ by integers, we obtain a desired $\Z$-weighted train-track graph supported on $\Gamma^P$.

 Since $\PPP_X$ is a transversal branch, $\Gamma_X^P$ and $\Gamma_Y^P$ are both transversal to $H_{X, \rho} | P$, thus $\Gamma^P$ is transversal to $H_{X, \rho} | P$ (\ref{iTansversalGraph}). \Qed{IntersectionNumberAndFoliationOnPolygons}